What Should I Eat Before A Yoga Workout?

 Intense yoga sessions can cause you to lose electrolytes through sweat, so it’s important to replenish them before your practice.
 Choose foods that are rich in electrolytes, such as bananas, oranges, or coconut water.
 These foods will help maintain proper hydration and support muscle function during your intense yoga session.

-See also Can Yoga Workouts Help With Digestion Issues?
+See also How Do Yoga Workouts Compare With Pilates?

 Pre-Workout Supplements